code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 * Spring Boot 1.5
 * Maven 3.5

-Avro relies on schemas which are defined using JSON.
-Schemas are composed of primitive types.
-For this example we will use [the 'User' schema from the Apache Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema) as shown below.
+Avro relies on schemas composed of primitive types which are defined using JSON.
+For this example, we will use the <var>'User'</var> schema from the [Apache Avro getting started guide](https://avro.apache.org/docs/current/gettingstartedjava.html#Defining+a+schema){:target="_blank"} as shown below.
 This schema is stored in the <var>user.avsc</var> file located under <var>src/main/resources/avro</var>.

 ``` json
 {"namespace": "example.avro",